Rush Limbaugh, an excellent role model for the youth of America, well-known and well-loved and mightily feared.

 Paul Shanklin portrays Al Gore.

-Last week I made mention of the fact to you that the president of Czechoslovakia, Vaslav Klaus, uh was saying this is it it this global warming thing is uh just this new branch of communism.
+Last week, I made mention of the fact to you that the president of Czechoslovakia, Vaslav Klaus, was saying, this global warming thing is just a new branch of communism.

-We are wish witnessing a clash of views about human freedom.
+We are witnessing a clash of views about human freedom.

 As someone who lived under communism for most of my life, I feel obliged to say that the biggest threat to freedom, democracy, the market economy, and prosperity at the beginning of the 21st century is not communism or its various softer variants.